Monopoles, spectra of overlap fermions, and eta-prime meson in external magnetic fields: Spectra of the overlap Dirac operator, topological charges, and instantons in external magnetic fields

 Fermion zero modes appear in the spectra of the overlap Dirac operator.
 The eigenvalues of the overlap Dirac operator are located on a circle in the complex plane, and their complex conjugates always exist.
 The radius of this circle in this study is 1.4, based on the mass parameter of $\rho$ = 1.4, with the circle centered at (Re, Im) = (1.4, 0).

-We compute the improved eigenvalues $a\lambda^{\text{imp}}$ of the following improved Dirac operator $\mathcal{D}^{imp}$~\cite{Capitani}
+We compute the improved eigenvalues $a\lambda^{\text{imp}}$ of the following improved Dirac operator $\mathcal{D}^{imp}$~\cite{Capitani}:

-to obtain the eigenvalues near the continuum limit.
+to obtain eigenvalues near the continuum limit.
 The improved eigenvalues $a\lambda^{\text{imp}}$ are projected onto the imaginary axis, resulting in pure imaginary numbers.
-We present Fig.~\ref{fig:Spec_8xx3x16_8xx3x4}, illustrating examples of the spectra $a\lambda$ and $a\lambda^{\text{imp}}$ at the low and finite temperatures.
+We present Fig.~\ref{fig:Spec_8xx3x16_8xx3x4}, illustrating examples of the spectra $a\lambda$ and $a\lambda^{\text{imp}}$ at low and high temperatures.

 The Banks-Casher relation suggests that the breaking of chiral symmetry occurs spontaneously due to a nonzero density of eigenvalues near the energy level of zero~\cite{Banks1}.
-Thus, to illustrate the effect of the external magnetic fields on chiral symmetry breaking, our initial step involves computing the spectral density which is defined as follows:
+Thus, to illustrate the effect of external magnetic fields on chiral symmetry breaking, our initial step involves computing the spectral density which is defined as follows:

 Here, for clarity, we express the improved eigenvalues of the pure imaginary numbers in the lattice unit as $\pm ia\lambda_{k}^{\text{imp}}$.
 In this study, we select the improved eigenvalues of the positive values excluding the zero eigenvalues as $a\lambda_{k}^{\text{imp}}$ and arrange the eigenvalues in ascending order.
 The subscript $k$ denotes the new mode number of positive and nonzero eigenvalues, ranging from $k$ = 1 to 190.
 We count the number of improved eigenvalues at intervals of 20 [MeV] and calculate the spectral density (\ref{eq:spec_1}).
-Figure \ref{fig:Spec_dens_8xx3x16} illustrates that the spectral density at the low temperature decreases slightly as the intensity of the external magnetic fields increases.
+Figure \ref{fig:Spec_dens_8xx3x16} illustrates that the spectral density at low temperature decreases slightly as the intensity of external magnetic fields increases.

-We have calculated numerically the overlap Dirac operator at finite temperatures in quenched QCD.
+We have calculated numerically the overlap Dirac operator at high temperatures in quenched QCD.
 We set the temperature to approximately the same value as the full QCD case with $\frac{T}{T_{c}} = 1.32$.
 The lattice is $V$ = $26^{3}\times6$ of $\beta$ = 6.059 ($a$ = 8.435$\times10^{-2}$ [fm]), the physical lattice volume of this study ($V = 8^{3}\times4$) is approximately 1.4 times larger than the physical volume of quenched QCD.